CafeVariomeUoL/cv3-docs/Writerside/topics/keycloak-credentials-and-account.md

 ### Token exchange

 CV3 uses a token exchange service to translate tokens between realms or broaden their audience, enabling introspection by another client.
 This supports the federated nature of user authentication in the federated network model.
 This feature must be explicitly enabled in Keycloak by rebuilding the server with it activated.
-This is also why Keycloak is necessary, as other OIDC providers are not compatible with CV3.
+This is also why Keycloak is necessary, as other (<tooltip term="OIDC">OIDC</tooltip>) providers are not compatible with CV3.

 ## Service account roles